thomas-to-bcheme/thomas-to-bcheme.github.io/README.md

 ## Deployment Frequency & Risk Assessment

-## 1. Overview
-This document analyzes the operational risks and potential cost bottlenecks associated with automated deployment frequencies on the Vercel platform.
+The following analyzes the operational risks and potential cost bottlenecks associated with automated deployment frequencies on the Vercel platform.

 **The Bottleneck:** The platform imposes a hard limit of **100 deployments per rolling 24-hour period**.
 Exceeding this limit results in an immediate **"Deployment Block,"** preventing critical hotfixes and manual updates until the rolling window clears.